Kiiaan/DF3D/README.md

 ## How to run
 1. All the parameters relevant to the various steps of the pipeline are gathered in DF3D/Codes/params.yaml
 * This includes the path to the raw data, and the paths to all the subsequent directories.
-2. The modules of the code, i.e., registration, projection, stitching, decoding, segementation, are run sequentially by DF3D/Codes/main.py with params.yaml as input
+2. The modules of the code, i.e., 3D registration, 2D projection, stitching, decoding, segementation, are run sequentially by DF3D/Codes/main.py with params.yaml as input
 ```
 # working directory should be set at DF3D/Codes/
 python main.py params.yaml
 # OR
 bash run_pipeline.sh
 ```
+Note that the most computation-intensive steps are 3D image registration and sparse deconvolution (SpD).
+Each field of view takes 5 minutes to register and 10 minutes to decode on our server (with Intel Xeon CPU E5-2697A v4 @ 2.60GHz).
+But the exact run time of the pipeline depends on the number of fields of view, the number of z-stacks, and the number of cores used for each step.

-## Notes
+## Raw data format
 Those modules that import the microscope raw data, e.g., image registration (AlignerDriver_3D.py), were written for the directory structure provided by a Leica SP8 microscope:
 ```
 "project_directory"/